 26. Can excluded tenderers claim violation of the principle of transparency?
+Last update: 12 May 2022

 No. The Sanctions Regulation is directly and immediately applicable from its entry into force and the fact that this exclusion was not listed in the procurement documents, or that it is not contained in the applicable Public Procurement Directive, is irrelevant.